Elbląg

-Elbląg (/pl/; Elbing /de/; Elbings) is a city in the Warmian-Masurian Voivodeship, in northern Poland, located in the eastern edge of the Żuławy region with 127,390 inhabitants, as of December 2021.
+Elbląg (/pl/; Elbing /de/) is a city in the Warmian-Masurian Voivodeship, in northern Poland, located in the eastern edge of the Żuławy region with 127,390 inhabitants, as of December 2021.
 It is the capital of Elbląg County.

-Elbląg is one of the oldest cities in the province.
-Its history dates back to 1237, when the Teutonic Order constructed their fortified stronghold on the banks of a nearby river.
-The castle subsequently served as the official seat of the Teutonic Order Masters.

-Elbląg became part of the Hanseatic League, which contributed much to the city's wealth.
-Through the Hanseatic League, the city was linked to other major ports like Gdańsk, Lübeck and Amsterdam.
-Elbląg joined Poland in 1454 and after the defeat of the Teutonic Knights in the Thirteen Years’ War was recognized as part of Poland in 1466.
-It then flourished and turned into a significant trading point, but its growth was eventually hindered by the Second Northern War and the Swedish Deluge.
+Elbląg is one of the oldest cities in the province, founded in 1237.
+As a member of the Hanseatic League, the city was linked to other major ports of northern and central Europe.
+Elbląg joined Poland in 1454, and then was one of the country's chief ports, and a major port for English–Polish trade, until the First Partition of Poland in 1772, when it was annexed by Prussia.

-The city was transferred to Prussia after the first partition of Poland in 1772.
 Its trading role greatly weakened, until the era of industrialization in the 19th century.
 It was then that the famous Elbląg Canal was commissioned.
 A tourist site and important engineering monument, it has been named one of the Seven Wonders of Poland and a Historic Monument of Poland.

-After World War II the city again became part of Poland.
-The war casualties were catastrophic – especially the severe destruction of the Old Town district, one of the grandest in Prussia.
-The town's population hitherto was German-speaking.
-The people who had not fled or had returned were entirely expelled and new Polish settlers took their place.
+During World War II, it suffered severe destruction of the Old Town district, and after the war it became again part of Poland.

 Today, Elbląg has over 120,000 inhabitants and is a "vibrant city with an attractive tourist base".
 It serves as an academic and financial center and among its numerous historic monuments is the Market Gate from 1309 and St. Nicholas Cathedral.
 Elbląg is also known for its archaeological sites, museums and the country's largest brewery, founded in 1872.